Corporate communication

-Corporate communication(s) is a set of activities involved in managing and orchestrating all internal and external communications aimed at creating a favourable point of view among stakeholders on which a company depends.
+Corporate communication(s) is a set of activities involved in managing and orchestrating all internal and external communications aimed at creating a favourable point of view stakeholders on which a company depends.
 It is the messages issued by a corporate organization, body or institute to its audiences, such as employees, media, channel partners and the general public.
 Organizations aim to communicate the same message to all its stakeholders, to transmit coherence, credibility and ethics.

 Corporate communication helps organizations explain their mission, combine its many visions and values into a cohesive message to stakeholders.
 The concept of corporate communication could be seen as an integrative communication structure linking stakeholders to the organisation.